Advertisement

 Why do dogs bark at certain people?

-Dogs may bark at certain people because the individual mistreated the dog in the past or they look like or smell like someone who mistreated them.
+Dogs may bark at certain people because of a particular look, smell or past experience.
 It could also be that your dog finds the person’s body language or tone of voice to be threatening.
 But barking doesn’t always mean something negative.
 It could be because the dog is excited to see the person.
-After all, they remember that they rewarded them in the past with treats, playtime or attention.
+After all, our canine companions have great memories, and they often remember who rewarded them in the past with treats, playtime or attention.

-1. Mistreatment: The specific person may have mistreated the dog or someone who looks, sounds or acts similarly to someone who mistreated them in the past.
+The specific person may have mistreated the dog or look, sound or act similarly to someone who mistreated them in the past.
 Your dog may show their teeth, pull their lips back, stiffen their tail, or simply try to avoid the person.

-2. Excitement: The person is someone your dog knows well or has had contact with in the past, and they get excited when they see them.
-Your dog may show their excitement by wagging its tail and excessive licking.
+The person is someone your dog knows well or has had contact with in the past, and they get excited when they see them.
+Your dog may show their excitement by wagging their tail or trying to lick.

 Why does my dog growl at only one person?